-Jordan Peele (born February 21, 1979) wrote and directed Get Out, a horror movie about racism that became a breakout hit and the most profitable film of 2017; the success of this film garnered Peele an Oscar nomination for Best Director and made him the first black filmmaker to have a movie he'd both written and directed earn more than $100 million at the box office.
+Jordan Peele (born February 21, 1979) wrote and directed Get Out, a horror movie about racism that became a breakout hit and the most profitable film of 2017; the success of this film garnered Peele an Oscar win for Best Original Screenplay, as well as a nomination for Best Director.
 In June 2017, he was invited to join the Academy of Motion Picture Arts and Sciences.
 Before turning to directing for the first time with Get Out, Peele was a popular performer who'd co-created the hit Comedy Central show Key & Peele (2012-2015).
 He is married to Chelsea Peretti.

 Get Out, a horror movie written and directed by Peele, premiered at the Sundance Film Festival in January 2017 and had a wide theatrical release the next month.
 The film is about a black man who goes to visit his white girlfriend's family for the first time.
 Early scenes showed some of the racial slights offered by seemingly well-meaning white liberals; as it progresses the movie unveils a nightmare of captivity and exploitation the protagonist has to struggle to escape.

 Peele assumed a horror film about race, which took the existence of racism seriously, would never be produced.
-Fortunately, the movie not only got made, it became an enormous box office and critical success, bringing in more than $30 million on its opening weekend and more than $250 million worldwide (making it the year's most profitable film, as it had been produced for an estimated $4.5 million).
-Peele was nominated for a Golden Globe (though many were stunned the film landed in the comedy/musical category) and later became just the fifth African American to earn an Oscar nomination for Best Director, also earning a nod for Best Original Screenplay.
+Fortunately, the movie not only got made, it became an enormous box office and critical success, bringing in more than $250 million worldwide (making it the year's most profitable film, as it had been produced for an estimated $4.5 million).
+Peele was nominated for a Golden Globe (though many were stunned the film landed in the comedy/musical category) and later became just the fifth African American to earn an Oscar nomination for Best Director; although he lost out in that category, Peele scored a win for Best Original Screenplay.

 Get Out was released as a horror film, and has the requisite shocks and scares, but Peele considers his movie more of a "social thriller" like Rosemary's Baby (1968) and The Stepford Wives (1975), meaning society itself is a villain.
 Peele also felt that a gripping tale would allow both black and non-black audiences to identify with his main character.
 Talking about the film in Atlanta, he said, "One of the best ways to enter the conversation about race is through art.
 If we can have a shared experience in a movie theatre, it gives us more of a basis for conversation."